homebridge-simplisafe3/homebridge-simplisafe3/README.md

 </span>

 ## Requirements
-- **You must be signed up for a SimpliSafe monitoring or self-monitoring plan that enables you to use the mobile app for this plugin to work.** The monitoring plan enables API access to SimpliSafe.
+- :warning: **You must be signed up for a SimpliSafe monitoring or self-monitoring plan that enables you to use the mobile app for this plugin to work.** An active monitoring plan enables API access to SimpliSafe.
-- As of version 1.5.0 of this plugin, Homebridge v1.0.0 or greater is required.
-Because of [significant changes to Homebridge](https://github.com/homebridge/homebridge/releases/tag/1.0.0) the plugin may not work properly with older versions of Homebridge.
-The last version of this plugin to officially support Homebridge 0.4.53 was version 1.4.12 which can still be installed using a command like `sudo npm install -g --unsafe-perm homebridge-simplisafe3@1.4.12`.
-- Works with native Homebridge and [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge)
+- Works with native Homebridge and [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge).
-- Compatible with the official [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) which is recommended for easiest usage
+- Compatible with the official [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) which is **recommended for easiest usage**.

 ## Features
 Supercharge your SimpliSafe system and integrate with HomeKit the right way!